ShaheenHossain/eagle-12.1/doc/reference/testing.rst

 Qunit test suite
 ----------------

-Eagle ERP Web includes means to unit-test both the core code of Eagle ERP Web and your own javascript modules.
-On the javascript side, unit-testing is based on QUnit_ with a number of helpers and extensions for better integration with Eagle ERP.
+Eagle Web includes means to unit-test both the core code of Eagle Web and your own javascript modules.
+On the javascript side, unit-testing is based on QUnit_ with a number of helpers and extensions for better integration with Eagle.

-To see what the runner looks like, find (or start) an Eagle ERP server with the web client enabled, and navigate to ``/web/tests`` This will show the runner selector, which lists all modules with javascript unit tests, and allows starting any of them (or all javascript tests in all
+To see what the runner looks like, find (or start) an Eagle server with the web client enabled, and navigate to ``/web/tests`` This will show the runner selector, which lists all modules with javascript unit tests, and allows starting any of them (or all javascript tests in all